We'll work up a Number 6 on 'em. Hedley Lamarr: [frowns]

 - The villagers in both films are Genre Savvy enough to expect the raping part, going as far as to hide the women away from the village in both films.

-- Also was possibly Jack Sparrow's plan after he stole a ship from Port Royal, "I aim to raid, pillage, and plunder my weaselly black guts out."
+- Jack Sparrow's plan after he stole a ship from Port Royal: "I aim to raid, pillage, and plunder my weaselly black guts out."

 - Early in Pale Rider, the Big Bad's men raid the gold miners' camp to try to scare them off the land.
 They even shot a poor little puppy.

-- The Burmese army in the fourth Rambo film does this.
+- The Burmese army in Rambo IV film does this.

 - Blazing Saddles - hilariously subverted, as the townspeople build a fake town to lure out Hedley Lamarr's mooks.

-- And spoofed in the beginning, where the mayor of Rock Ridge complains of "women stampeded, and cattle raped."
+- And spoofed in the beginning, where the mayor of Rock Ridge complains of "people stampeded, and cattle raped."

 - Tusken Raiders in Star Wars were responsible for Anakin's mother's kidnapping and death.